Table of Contents

 CsvOptions<char> options = new() { HasHeader = false };

-foreach (var user in CsvReader.Read<User>(csv, options))
+foreach (User user in Csv.From(csv).Read<User>(options))

 {